Prospective Dental Corps

 Medical Equipment Sales Representative

-Cognitive skills your 1920 training built — and where they transfer.
+Cognitive skills your 1920 training built — and where they transfer in civilian work.

 Situational Awareness